mortezakowkabi/jcb-persian-documentation/014-Adding-dynamicGet-to-a-Site-View.md

 [00:03:36](https://www.youtube.com/watch?v=vEJZe6XqHJE&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m36s)

-Use the **Dynamic Values** code within your view’s PHP template to display the retrieved data.
+Use the **Dynamic Values** code within your view's PHP template to display the retrieved data.
 For instance, in the Preacher view:

 * Ensure you have a valid Preacher object.